-- VII.
-Game Make-Ups: If a regular season game is postponed, the schools involved are to reschedule the game on the next available date.
+- IV.
+Tournament Format: The maximum number of teams allowed per By-Law Article IV: Classification; Sect.
+10; Tournament Selection Requirements will qualify for the Girls Lacrosse Tournament in each division. - V. Game Make-Ups: If a regular season game is postponed, the schools involved are to reschedule the game on the next available date.
 Remember, a school cannot schedule earlier postponed games during the final week of the season. - No make-up games may be scheduled during the final week of the season unless they are games that were regularly scheduled for that week.
 Games postponed prior to the final week must have been made up before that date.
 Exceptions to this will be made only with prior approval of the NHIAA Girls Lacrosse Committee through the Executive Director. - A maximum of three (3) three games per week shall be scheduled, with make-up games playing no more than four (4) games per week.
 A week constitutes Sunday through Saturday. - To take advantage of good weather days, it is recommended that schools schedule their extra games early in their schedule.
 It is also important that schools reschedule postponed games on the next available date to prevent a build up of games at the end of their schedule.

-VIII.
+VI.
 Protest Procedure At State Tournaments: